Section: Default - Alt

 It’s an exciting time at North East Screen, we’re growing and have some amazing opportunities to develop the skills and talents of TV and film professionals across the region.

-Salary £26,000 per annum
+Salary £35,175 pro rata, per annum

-Location Based in Sunderland with some time spent in our office in Hartlepool.
+Location Sunderland with time in Hartlepool.

-Reporting to Monitoring Manager
+Reporting to Finance Director

-Closing Date 24th of March
+Closing Date Midnight, Sunday 2nd March

 Background To Post